readthedocs/blog/community-ads-2018.rst

 Get in touch.
 We can help!
 --------------------------

-If you run a non-profit or operate a funding strapped open source project, we would love to help you get the word out.
+If you run a conference, non-profit, or a funding strapped open source project, we would love to help you get the word out.
 Make sure you qualify for our `community ads`_ and `send us an email`_ to be considered for the program.